Alberta Highway 26

 The Highway 26 designation first belonged to a stretch of road near Drumheller.
 The present-day alignment near Camrose was not commissioned until the 1970s, and in 2009 was extended from Highway 36 to reach the current eastern terminus at Highway 14.

 Route description

 Highway 26 begins in the eastern outskirts of Camrose where it splits due east from Highway 13, which bends southeast toward Ohaton.
-Highway 26 proceeds east along the 12th Correction Line, first meeting Highway 834 at a T-intersection; Highway 834 becomes Highway 56 when it meets Highway 13.
-Highways 26 and 834 are concurrent for 5.2 km before Highway 834 branches off north to Round Hill.
+Highway 26 proceeds east along the 12th Correction Line, first meeting the northern terminus of Highway 56, which prior to 2021 was Highway 834 south.
+Highways 26 and 834 were concurrent for 5.2 km before Highway 834 branches off north to Round Hill.
 Highway 26 continues east, intersecting Highways 854, 855 and 857.
 Highway 26 meets Highway 36 approximately 12 km southwest of Viking and the two highways run concurrently for 3 km before Highway 36 turns north into Viking.
 After leaving Highway 36, the highway continues east to its end at Highway 14, approximately 4 km west of Kinsella.